 Who's "top" and who's "bottom"?
 Who's "the woman" and who's "the man"?

-Please don't ask this.
+Please don't ask this; it's terribly rude.

 How do you make the comic?

 First, I hand-write a script for each section - Dialogue still changes as the page comes together.
 Then I do a bunch of thumbnail sketches to decide on the layout of each page.
 After thumbnailing, I draw each panel to scale on a separate sheet of bright white paper.

 I draw the first rough pass in Col-Erase Pink, the second pass in Col-Erase Carmine Red, the third and fourth passes in mechanical pencil and ink, then shade with 2B and 3B soft pencil lead.